George-Farag/f1-predictor/README.md

 We use official Formula 1 datasets downloaded by Kaggle (1950-2024):

 1.24 races for 2024 reason

 2.Drivers,contructions, results, qualifying, and lap time.

-(Potentially pit stops, i.e, still in progress of adding to our project.
+3.Potentially pit stops, i.e, still in progress of adding to our project.